Second Balkan War: Treaty of Bucharest

 The last day of negotiations was 8 August.
-On 10 August Bulgaria, Greece, Montenegro, Romania and Serbia signed the Treaty of Bucharest and divided Macedonia in three: Vardar Macedonia went to Serbia; the smallest part, Pirin Macedonia, to Bulgaria; and the coastal and largest part, Aegean Macedonia, to Greece.
-Bulgaria thus enlarged its territory by 16 percent compared to what it was before the First Balkan War, and increased its population from 4.3 to 4.7 million people.
-Romania enlarged her territory by 5 percent and Montenegro by 62 percent.
+On 10 August, Bulgaria, Greece, Montenegro, Romania, and Serbia signed the Treaty of Bucharest and divided Macedonia in three: Vardar Macedonia went to Serbia; the smallest part, Pirin Macedonia, to Bulgaria; and the coastal and largest part, Aegean Macedonia, to Greece.
+Bulgaria thus enlarged its territory by 16 percent compared to what it was before the First Balkan War, increasing its population from 4.3 to 4.7 million people.
+Romania enlarged its territory by 5 percent and Montenegro by 62 percent.
 Greece increased her population from 2.7 to 4.4 million and her territory by 68 percent.
-Serbia almost doubled her territory enlarging her population from 2.9 to 4.5 million.
+Serbia almost doubled her territory, enlarging her population from 2.9 to 4.5 million.
 The Montenegrins at Bucharest were primarily interested in obtaining a favourable concession from Serbia in the former Sanjak of Novi Pazar.
-This they did, and it was later confirmed in a treaty signed at Belgrade on 7 November.
+They did it, later confirming it in a treaty signed at Belgrade on 7 November.